A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 ### Step 1: Create a New Virtual Machine
 1. In VirtualBox, select **Create a New Virtual Machine**.
 2. Choose the **Typical** setup option.
+3. Name it `Jarvis-DC`
-3. Browse for the **Windows Server 2022 ISO** file you downloaded and select it.
+4. Browse for the **Windows Server 2022 ISO** file you downloaded and select it.

 ### Step 2: Operating System Selection
 - Choose **Windows Server 2016** if Windows Server 2022 isn’t listed.
 This won’t affect the setup.